DougyShy/HoriseonWebsite/README.md

 This project is based on a website for a company called Horiseon.
 Horiseon deals in digital social solutions including search algorithms and marketing.
-The end goal is go fix any broken functionality and consolidate code.
+The end goal is to fix any broken functionality and consolidate code.

 Something about the "Scout method" <wink>